mendix/docs/content/apidocs-mxsdk/apidocs/studio-apis-for-pluggable-widgets.md

 ### 2.10 File

 A string containing the path of the selected file entity will be passed.

-Examples:
+Here are a few examples:

 * `MyFirstModule.Event`
 * `MyFirstModule.EventSchedule_Event/MyFirstModule.Event`